SteffLD50/kupujem-prodajem/README.md

 The precondition for successful login is to have KupujemProdajem and Facebook accounts created using the same email address.

 In the project's root folder `../kupujem-prodajem` find the file `.env` and open it.
-Enter the valid Facebook login credentials in this format example:
+Enter the valid Facebook login credentials like in the example below:

 ```
 FB_EMAIL=testexample0@gmail.com